ForgeFlow/ao-odoo/ao_stock/README.rst

 * Print the *Qty Available in Source* in the operations of stock pickings.
 * New group *Modify Warehouses and Locations*.
 Only people in this group is able to modify the Warehouse and Location configuration.
+* New report *Inventory (Blank Quantity)* which do not print the qty in each line so it could be filled up by pencil.

 Credits
 =======